 Each year Reclamation prepares the Annual Operating Plan (AOP) for Colorado River reservoirs.
 The purpose of the AOP is to report on past year's operations and illustrate the potential range of reservoir operations that might be expected in the upcoming water year.
-Information from the 2020 AOP is summarized below.
+Information from the 2021 AOP is summarized below.

-For a detailed discussion of reservoir operations in 2019 and the range of probable projected 2020 operations for each of the four main storage units of the CRSP, please visit the following website to view the 2020 AOP in its entirety:
+For a detailed discussion of reservoir operations in 2020 and the range of probable projected 2021 operations for each of the four main storage units of the CRSP, please visit the 2021 AOP webpage to view it in its entirety10.